chili-chips-ba/wireguard-fpga/README.md

   TIMEOUTUS:    Test bench timeout period in microseconds (default 15000)
 ```

 By default, without a named target, the simulation executable will be built but not run.
 With a <tt>run</tt> target, the simulation executable is built and then executed.
 To fire up waveforms after the run, a target of <tt>rungui</tt> or </tt>gui</tt> can be used.
 A target of <tt>clean</tt> removes all intermediate files.
+A target of <tt>deepclean</tt> will also remove the _VProc_ and *mem_model* repositories (actually renaming them with and `_old` suffix).
+This is useful to get any new versions of these repositories that have beem specified for WireGuard.

 The make file has a set of variables (with default settings) that can be overridden on running <tt>make</tt>.
 E.g. <tt>make VAR=NewVal</tt>.
 The help output shows these variables with brief decriptions.
 Entries with multiple values should be enclosed in double quotes.
 By default native test code is built, but if <tt>BUILD</tt> is set to <tt>ISS</tt>, then the rv32 ISS and VProc program is compiled and, in this case, the <tt>USER_C</tt> and <tt>USRCODEDIR</tt> are ignored as the makfiles compiles the supplied source code for the ISS.